jxtngx/vision-lab/README.md

 ## Overview

-The core purpose of this repo is to provide [Lightning.ai](https://lightning.ai) users with an end-to-end template to upskill from, or use to familiarize with the Lightning ecosystem.
-It uses [Lightning](https://lightning.ai), [ReactJS](https://reactjs.org) + the [Vercel](https://vercel.com) ecosystem, and [Supabase](https://supabase.com); and is built from [Lightning Pod](https://github.com/JustinGoheen/lightning-pod)'s structural concepts, with the exception that this project replaces lightning_pod.pages with a ReactUI.
+The core purpose of this repo is to help [Lightning.ai](https://lightning.ai) users familiarize with the Lightning ecosystem by providing an example image classification product built with Lightning.
+The _product_ is an intelligent agent behind a visual interface.

-_As of 22 February 2023:_ this project will reduce vendor examples in favor of a more efficient end-to-end flow that focuses on concepts and methodologies instead of multiple examples for the same task.
+It uses [Lightning](https://lightning.ai), [FastAPI](https://fastapi.tiangolo.com), [ReactJS](https://reactjs.org) + the [Vercel](https://vercel.com) ecosystem, and [Supabase](https://supabase.com); and is built from [Lightning Pod](https://github.com/JustinGoheen/lightning-pod)'s structural concepts, with the exception that this project replaces lightning_pod.pages with a React UI.

 ## Programming Languages and Concepts